Skip to content

 • You forget as_of_date.
 If omitted, the current date is used, which changes remaining term calculations.

 • You need cashflow-level behavior, amortization effects, or dynamic risk assumptions.
-In that case, move up to the simulation or Rollforward workflow rather than stretching this baseline too far.
+Move up to simulation or Rollforward instead of stretching this baseline too far.

 Run the packaged demo end-to-end with: